THE VOLGA GERMANS IN PORTLAND

 The first service of the newly merged congregation was held in July 1967.

-The farewell service at the Brethren Church was held on August 6, 1967, and 155 members joined the Zion Congregational Church with its 265 members to become the Zion Brethren Church of the United Church of Christ.
+The farewell service at the Brethren Church was held on August 6, 1967, and 155 members joined the Zion Congregational Church, which had 265 members, to become the Zion Brethren Church of the United Church of Christ.
 The congregation would later become the Rivercrest Community Church.

 Following the merger, the Brethren Church building was sold in October of 1967 for $35,000.

-During its 44 years of existence, the church had the spiritual leadership of eight ministers who presided over 225 weddings, 488 baptisms, 522 confirmants, and 269 funerals.
+During its 44 years, the church had the spiritual leadership of eight ministers who presided over 225 weddings, 488 baptisms, 522 confirmations, and 269 funerals.

 Sources